David Knijnenburg

-David Albertus Trelawney Knijnenburg (/kəˈneɪnənbɜrx/) is an Australian stage, television and film actor, best known for playing Alfred Hitchcock in his stage production Hitchcock & Herrmann.
+David Albertus Trelawney Knijnenburg (/kəˈneɪnənbɜrx/) is an Australian actor and author, best known for playing Alfred Hitchcock in his stage production Hitchcock & Herrmann, and for his novel An Australian Christmas Murder.

 Early life

 David Albertus Trelawney Knijnenburg was born into a theatrical family of Dutch descent.

 He started writing plays in primary school, and continued to create and perform comedy in high school and at university.

 Career

 Knijnenburg began his career at the World Exposition of 1988 as a television presenter hosting a live show for NHK Japan – Japanese Television.

 He performed on stage in assorted roles in Twelfth Night Theatre's numerous stage adaptations of classic BBC television series such as Dad's Army and 'Allo 'Allo!.

 He wrote the play Hitchcock & Herrmann, which was his first to be performed, in March 2005 at the 4MBS performance studio.
 The play is based on the often stormy relationship between Alfred Hitchcock and film composer Bernard Hermann, and Knijnenburg played the character of Hitchcock in his own production, which earned good reviews.
 In October 2006 the play was once again staged at the Melbourne Fringe Festival, again to good reviews.

 He was one of dozens of names mentioned during the media speculation over the casting of the eleventh Doctor Who, after David Tennant announced his resignation in 2008.

 He was commissioned by Ulverstone's local council to write Robin Hood – Vampire Slayer, which was performed in Tasmania in 2010.